 The hotel is very cheap, and I managed to book it for 91 EUR for 2 nights, including taxes for the base room.
-Points redemption wise, expect to pay 5000-10,000 Marriott Bonvoy points per night, which would be a good redemption, but I decided to just use up my Cappadocia hotel budget for it, and still had leftover at the end, with a little bit more Marriott points earned.
+Points redemption wise, it’s a Category 1 hotel so expect to pay 5000-10,000 Marriott Bonvoy points per night.
+This would be a good value redemption, but I decided to just use up my Cappadocia hotel budget for it, and still had leftover at the end, with a little bit more Marriott points earned.

 Since this is a Residence Inn, it falls under the Extended Stay portfolio, meaning you’d only get 5x base Marriott points instead of 10x at full-service Marriott hotels.